KxSystems/docs/docs/wp/data-loaders/index.md

 res:`t`written`uniqueSymbolsAcrossCols!(t;written;distinct raze symbolCols#f)
 ```

-Once the read and save task is complete, the tracked information i.e. the name of table saved, column names of the table, the unique symbol values and the column memory statistics, are returned to the master via the callback function `.mi.slaveResponse` within `.mi.runTask`.
+Once the read and save task is complete, the tracked information i.e. the name of table saved, column names of the table, the unique symbol values and the column memory statistics, are returned to the orchestrator via the callback function `.mi.workerResponse` within `.mi.runTask`.

 !!! tip "Column memory statistics"

     The column memory statistics are available so memory required for any further jobs on these columns could be estimated as part of distributing tasks to extend memory management.

-### Step 3: Master appends to sym and sends next task
+### Step 3: Orchestrator appends to sym and sends next task

-After a success message is received from a slave via `.mi.slaveResponse`, the master updates the tasks and slaves tables.
+After a success message is received from a worker via `.mi.workerResponse`, the orchestrator updates the tasks and workers tables.

 ```q
 .mi.tasks:update